Safety and Injury Prevention

 - Remember to bring a first aid kit on trips.

 - Show your babysitters and older children where the kit is.

 - Keep the kit where adults can easily reach it, but young children can’t.

 - Post the number for the Poison Center near each phone and add it to your contacts in your cell phone: 800-222-1222.
 The American Academy of Pediatrics recommends that syrup of ipecac no longer be used in the home to treat poisoning.

 - Consider taking a first aid and CPR class.
-See our available classes and events, or contact your local fire department, hospital or American Red Cross chapter to find out about their classes.
+See our class options, or contact your local fire department, hospital or American Red Cross chapter to find out about their classes.

 - Consider keeping a disaster supplies kit with your home first aid kit.